AI Readiness Assessment

 Business & Use-Case Readiness

-Whether leadership has named the business outcomes AI should deliver, quantified the expected benefit in dollar terms, and aligned each candidate use case with broader company strategy.
+Whether leadership has named the business outcomes AI should deliver, quantified the expected benefit in dollar terms, and aligned each potential use case with the broader company strategy.

 Data Readiness

-Whether the data your AI initiatives need actually exists – with the right quality, ownership, integration paths, and governance to be safely used in production.
+Whether the data your AI initiatives need actually exists, which can mean high enough data quality, ownership, integration paths, and governance to be safely used in production.

 Technology & Delivery Readiness